Starting Over at 40: A Roadmap from Zero to Hero

 Though your first instinct to earn more may be to find a higher-paying job, don’t count out the possibility of creating passive income or building your own business.

-Even working on a side hustle for one hour a day will produce results to supplement your income after a year or two.
+Even working on a side hustle for one hour a day will produce results that will supplement your income after a year or two.
 Explore the options and commit to working on one daily till you see results.

 See Your Age as a Plus